imagment/Silver-Cplusplus/README.md

 ```

 ### Debugging
-When you are rendering the camera, debugging something to the console is not easy. <br>
+When you render the camera, debugging something to the console is not easy. <br>
 Then, you can use `silver.debug` function. <br>
 Example:
 ```